chasharpur/uk-compare/README.md

 transpositions.
-Certain versions of the collation algorithm claim faster run times, but no faster than NxD, where D is the edit distance between the versions, and for completely dissimilar texts the efficiency is still N squared.
+Certain versions of the collation algorithm claim faster run times, but no faster than NxD, where D is the edit distance between the versions, and for completely dissimilar texts the efficiency is still N squared[2].
 The other drawbacks remain, and in particular the slowness makes this method useless for anything but short texts.
 There has to be a better way, and that way is to use suffix trees.